wahyuayesha/wahyuayesha/README.md

 Fullstack flutter mobile development with a growing focus on integrating **AI/ML** into real-world applications.
 Currently deepening my skills in machine learning to bring smarter features to mobile products.

+📌 Curious what I've been working on?
+Take a look at my pinned apps below.

 ### Tech Stack

 **Mobile**